Learning-and-Intelligent-Systems/lisdf/README.md

 # LISdf
-A repository for a universal I/O spec for TAMP, along with scripts to convert from popular specs to our spec
+A repository for a universal I/O spec for Task and Motion Planning (TAMP), along with scripts to convert from popular specs to our spec.

 ## Installation
+1. Clone the repository using `git clone`.
+2. If you wish to use the `lisdf-models` repository which includes our model files then run `git submodule update --init`
+   - **WARNING!** The models in this repo are ~600MB as of 2022-03-25.
+3. Follow the instructions below to install dependencies.
+If you plan on contributing or running the tests, then additionally follow the "Instructions for Contributing" section.

 ### Dependencies
 This repository requires Python 3.8+.
 We recommend you create a [conda env](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or